vishalm/accessibility_automation/README.md

 # Accessibility Testing Automation
 `Disclamer:
-This my personal research I am not representing any organisation or my employer**` Accessibility
+This my personal research I am not representing any organisation or my employer**`

-These checks highlight opportunities to improve the accessibility of your web app.
+* Accessibility automated testing checks highlight opportunities to improve the accessibility of your web app.
 Only a subset of accessibility issues can be automatically detected so manual testing is also encouraged.

 Helping communities by providing very simple example for accessibility test automation.